Date hairdressers and barbers planning to reopen revealed

 Castle Barbershop

-Hairdressers and barbers are planning to reopen next month with salon owners dusting off their scissors.
+Salon owners are dusting off their scissors as hairdressers and barbers prepare to open in July.

-A barber in Norwich has said he plans to reopen on July 4, following the lead of chains which announced their intention to reopen on that date this morning.
+A barber in Norwich has said he plans to reopen on July 4, following the lead of chains which have announced their intention to also reopen then.

-Executives at Toni and Guy – which has a salon in London Street – and Regis – which has a salon in Jarrold – said they are planning to open next month.
+Executives at Toni and Guy – which has a salon in London Street in Norwich – and Regis – which has a salon in Jarrold – said they are planning to open next month.

+“I’m going to have a one in, one out policy,” he said.
+“I’m going to wear masks and gloves and change between every client.

+“I’ll also wash my tools and clean down the station between each client.”

 MORE: Eleven more McDonald’s restaurants open in Norfolk and Waveney